McAllen police shoot suspected car thief - The Monitor

 The driver of the vehicle, a 2013 Chevrolet pickup truck, also called police to report the theft.

-Officers soon spotted the truck on the 1500 block of North 23rd Street and attempted to conduct a traffic stop, the release states.
+Officers soon spotted the truck in the 1500 block of North 23rd Street and attempted to conduct a traffic stop, the release states.

 At that point, the driver turned at Quince Street, hopping over the curb of a Burger King restaurant before coming to a stop in the parking lot.
 Officers approached the vehicle, but the “suspect refused to exit and attempted to drive off,” the release states.